jacyanthis/chess/README.md

 Includes:

--Saving/loading
+- Saving/loading

--A fairly stupid greedy AI
+- A fairly stupid greedy AI

--No special moves (e.g. castling, pawn promotion)
+- Cursor selection of pieces and moves

+- Highlighting of available moves

+- Prevents players from putting themselves in check (and forces them to get out if they're in check)